Macro206/CMDKit-Framework/README.md

 CMDKit Framework
 ================

-The CMDKit Framework, or CommandKit Framework, is framework that helps with making Objective-C programs for the UNIX Command Line.
+The CMDKit Framework, or CommandKit Framework, is a framework that helps make Objective-C programs for the UNIX Command Line.
 Written in Objective-C, it uses Apple's Foundation Framework that comes with every Mac.

-It's almost finished, so look out for its release in the near future.

-COMING SOON!

 Note: